 Budget and Project Period: Applicants may request up to $100,000 in direct costs only.
 The project period in response to this RFP is one year, with the option to apply for a second year if significant progress is demonstrated.
-The grant period for this RFP will be June 1, 2013 to May 31, 2014.
+The grant period for this RFP will be July 1, 2014 to June 30, 2015.

 Application: To apply for the Arthritis & Aging research grant please see the Apply For A Grant section.
 Completed applications should be converted to a single PDF file and submitted online as directed.

 Research Plan Length: The body of the proposal may not exceed nine (9) pages, including figures and tables, excluding references, cover sheet and budget sheet.
 Applicants must use standardized cover and budget sheets provided online.
 All application requirements can be found in the grant application requirements section.

 Submission deadline: Applications must be submitted online no later than January 15, 2014 at 5:00 pm PST.

 Review Process: Submitted applications will be evaluated by an expert panel of peer reviewers and the award will be announced no later than April 30, 2014.